amirsariri/amirsariri.github.io/research.md

 As of 2024, there are 15 research projects that use these data by 18 scholars across Purdue University, University of Toronto, Harvard University, University of Chicago, HEC Montreal, HEC Paris, Dalhousie University, University of British Columbia, University of Calgary, and MIT.
 The projects that are published so far are:

 1. Amir Sariri; The Economics of Advice: Evidence from Startup Mentoring; Management Science, Forthcoming
-2. Álvaro Parra, Ralph A. Winter; Early-stage venture financing; Journal of Corporate Finance, 2022
+2. Álvaro Parra, Ralph A. Winter; <a href="https://www.sciencedirect.com/science/article/pii/S0929119922001341">Early-stage venture financing</a>; Journal of Corporate Finance, 2022
-3. Per Davidsson, Denis Gregoire, Maike Lex; Venture Idea Assessment (VIA): Development of a needed concept, measure, and research agenda; Journal of Business Venturing, 2021
+3. Per Davidsson, Denis Gregoire, Maike Lex; <a href="https://www.sciencedirect.com/science/article/abs/pii/S0883902621000409?via%3Dihub">Venture Idea Assessment (VIA): Development of a needed concept, measure, and research agenda</a>; Journal of Business Venturing, 2021

-This data collection project was a part of my doctoral dissertation research and was tremendously supported by guidance from my advisors Ajay Agrawal, Joshua Gans, and Avi Goldfarb.
+This data collection project was a part of my doctoral dissertation research and was tremendously supported by guidance from my advisors <a href="https://www.agrawal.ca/">Ajay Agrawal</a>, Joshua Gans, and <a href="https://www.avigoldfarb.com/">Avi Goldfarb</a>.
 I also received funding and support from Creative Destruction Lab, the Strategic Innovation Fund of the Federal Government of Canada, and the RBC Royal Bank's Borealis AI Foundation.

 ---